Date

 The accuracy of a painting quote depends heavily on the details you provide.
 To get a truly custom estimate, you need to give each contractor the same, specific information.
 Start by outlining the scope of your project clearly.
 Note the dimensions of the rooms, the number of doors and windows, and the current condition of the walls.
 Do you have cracks that need patching or old wallpaper that needs to be removed?
 Be sure to mention it.
 Also, specify the type of paint finish you want, like matte or satin, as this can affect the cost.
 Providing these details ensures every quote you receive is based on the same work.

-Ask These Questions During the Estimate
+Must-Ask Questions During the Estimate

 When a painter comes to your home for a walkthrough, use that time to ask important questions.
 A professional contractor should be able to give you a clear plan for the project.
 Don’t hesitate to ask about their process.
 Find out how they plan to prepare the surfaces, including cleaning, sanding, and priming.
 Ask how many coats of paint are included in the price and what brand of paint they typically use.
 It’s also smart to clarify how they will protect your floors and furniture and what their daily cleanup routine looks like.
 Finally, ask for a projected timeline so you know what to expect from start to finish.